tommairs/SFE_Suite/README.md

 # SFE_Suite
 Simple Front End Suite
-THIS IS A WORK IN PROGRESS AN IS NOT EVEN CLOSE TO READY YET...
+THIS IS A WORK IN PROGRESS AND IS NOT READY FOR PRODUCTION USE YET...
 Come back later.

 ## Goals